dch21/verserly/README.md

 # Architecture and Technology

-Medicore English Major will be built with Javascript, HTML, and CSS.
+Poetry Editor will be built with Javascript, HTML, and SCSS.

 # Implementation Timeline